Hype Proxies

 1. Automated bot traffic surpassed human traffic for the first time in 2024, constituting 51% of all web traffic.
 Sneaker retailers must now assume the majority of their traffic during drops is non-human.
 (Source)

-2. Across sneaker and high-profile product drops, 40% to 95% of web shop traffic comes from bots.
+2. Across sneaker and high-profile product drops, 40% to 95% of web shop traffic comes from sneaker bots.
 Even lower-profile drops see nearly half their traffic from automated buyers.
 (Source)

 3. The Travis Scott x Air Jordan 1 “Reverse Mocha” received close to 3.8 million SNKRS entries, of which approximately 1.9 million (nearly 50%) were bot-generated.
 Bots account for roughly half of all entries on hyped SNKRS releases.
 (Source)